Actors held about 64,500 jobs in 2018. The largest employers of actors were as follows:

-The median hourly wage for actors was $20.26 in May 2012.
+The median hourly wage for actors was $20.43 in May 2019.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $8.92, and the top 10 percent earned more than $90.00 in May 2012.
+The lowest 10 percent earned less than $9.52, and the highest 10 percent earned more than $60.41.

-Work hours for actors are long and irregular.
-Evening, weekend, and holiday work is common.
+Work hours for actors are extensive and irregular.
+Early morning, evening, weekend, and holiday work is common.
+Some actors work part time.
 Few actors work full time, and many have variable schedules.
 Those who work in theater may travel with a touring show across the country.
 Actors in movies may also travel to work on location.

-Actors who work in performing arts companies are expected to see slower job growth than those in film.
-Many small and medium-size theaters have difficulty getting funding.
+Many small and medium-sized theaters have difficulty getting funding.
 As a result, the number of performances is expected to decline.
-Large theaters, with their more stable sources of funding, should provide more opportunities.
+Large theaters, with their more stable sources of funding and more well-known plays and musicals, should provide more opportunities for actors.

 Actors face intense competition for jobs.
 Most roles, no matter how minor, have many actors auditioning for them.
-For stage roles, actors with a bachelor’s degree in theater may have a better chance than those without one.
+For stage roles, actors with a bachelor’s degree in theater may have a better chance of landing a part than those without one.